 - What outcomes do you anticipate from your participation in your selected professional development experience?

-- Duckwall award recipients are expected to honor Julia Duckwall’s commitment to “giving back to the IR field.”
+- Duckwall award recipients are expected to honor Julia Duckwall’s commitment to “give back to the IR field.”
 How will you assure that others will benefit from your experiences?

-- Letter of Support from your supervisor.
+- Letter of support from your supervisor.
 The letter should support your application, and it should indicate how the scholarship will meet larger goals.
-The letter must acknowledge that your participation in the professional development activities will be approved as an "on-the-clock" activity.
+The letter must acknowledge that your participation in your chosen professional development experience will be approved as an "on-the-clock" activity.